 - Click the Extensions tab.

-- Scroll to Analytics Extensions, select Enable analytics extension, and then click Save.
+Scroll to Analytics Extensions, select Enable analytics extensions, and then click Save.

 Configure analytics extensions settings